brilliantlabsAR/docs/micropython/micropython.md

 The majority of the MiroPython language is documented on the [MicroPython docs](https://docs.micropython.org/en/latest/index.html).
 The supported subset of libraries are shown in the [table below](#supported-modules).

-The `machine` module is customized specifically for the Monocle hardware, and allows access to the specific hardware of Monocle.
-View the documentation [here](/micropython/machine).
+The additional modules listed under this page are specifically designed to allow access to the Monocle hardware.
+Check their pages to view the API.

+---

 ## Quick start